 We conducted a logistic regression and found support for partition dependence (Wald x^2 = 5.0, p =.02, OR = .59, 95%CI [.72, 2.68]).
 We did not find support for expertise as a predictor of whether people choose two grapes and three regions versus three grapes and two regions (Wald x^2=.33, p=.57, OR = .997, 95%CI [.97, 1.01]).
 We also failed to find support for the expertise x partition interaction (Wald x^2=.04, p = .84, OR = .998, 95%CI [.98, 1.01]).
 We therefore failed to find support for the hypothesis that greater expertise related to the items in the choice-set leads to lower susceptibility to partition dependence.

-In comparison, the original study found that expertise significantly moderated the impact of partitioning manipulation (p = .006), however, the current replication showed a non-significant result (p = .84), which may indicate that the finding failed to replicate.
+In comparison, the original study found support for expertise moderating the impact of partitioning manipulation ([stats], p = .006), yet we failed to find support for it (b = -0.00, p = .840).

-Extensions
+We conducted a two-way chi squared test as a supplementary analysis to check the robustness of the results, which showed similar failure for support (X2 = 0.14, p = .711)

-We added two extensions.
-For individual differences in measures of patriotism, we found no support for an interaction between patriotism and partition manipulation on level and the mean donations to international funds (F(1,517) = 1.19, p = .27, ηp 2 = .002).
+Extension: Desire for choice diversity

-For measure of desire for choice diversity, we found no support for an interaction between trait desire for choice diversity partition manipulation on wine choices.
+Examining desire for choice diversity, we found no support for an interaction between trait desire for choice diversity partition manipulation on wine choices.

-Exploratory analyses
+Exploratory analyses: Clarity

-The exploratory analysis will be added in Stage 2.
+For the exploratory extension of clarity, we conducted a two-proportion z-test and found no support for differences between the proportions of “NO” in the hierarchical and nonhierarchical partition condition (p = .930).

 Comparing replication to original findings

 As the results section was written based on randomly generated data, we will finish the comparison between replication and original findings after data collection.
 We will describe whether the current replication successfully replicated the original findings.
 The results will also be compared based on LeBel et al. (2019) outcome interpretation criteria, by comparing the replication effect confidence intervals to the original effect size for different hypotheses.